 The EU Benchmarks Regulation, which came into effect across the EU on 1 January 2018, supports the reform process, introducing a common framework and consistent approach to benchmark regulation across the EU.
 It requires EU financial institutions to have robust plans in place covering their usage of benchmarks, including clear fallback mechanisms, should the benchmark be unavailable for any reason.

-New benchmark rates are designed to be Risk Free Rates (“RFRs”) and largely based on actual transactions with minimal reliance on expert judgment from contributing banks.
+New benchmark rates are designed to be Risk Free Rates (“RFRs”) and are largely based on actual transactions with minimal reliance on expert judgment from contributing banks.

 In Europe, EURIBOR’s methodology was reformed in 2019 (“Reformed rates”) to comply with EU Benchmarks Regulation.